-- All quality requirements can be expressed in terms of contracts. - Underlying formal specification language must be expressive enough to capture the notions of the views the requirements concern. - Contracts provide also the discipline of proving requirements correctness. - The consistency (soundness) and relative completeness of requirements can be checked already before detailed design starts.
+- All quality requirements can be expressed as contracts. - Underlying contract specification language must be expressive enough to capture the notions of the views of requirements. - Contracts provide also the discipline of proving requirements correctness. - The consistency (soundness) and relative completeness of requirements can be checked already before detailed design starts.